Kajuru: Economic activities

 Kajuru is an agrarian based economy with agriculture as its major economic activity, which serves as the bedrock of other activities.
 These activities include food and cash crop production, livestock rearing, poultry trading and crafts making.

 The major system of farming practiced is the subsistence farming by peasant farmers, with few people invested in commercial farming which produces large quantity of agricultural products.
 A little dry season farming is practiced in the area by people living close to the rivers.
 Tomatoes, pepper, vegetables, onions, okra and sugar-cane are grown in the Fadama areas.
 These additional products attract traders from surrounding urban centres like Kachia, Kafanchan and Kaduna town, thereby constituting a major source of income.

 Animal rearing is also an important occupation which is carried out in a form of subsistence mixed farming, apart from among the Fulani in the area who depend largely on cattle rearing.
 These animals supply organic manure to farm lands, provide income and also are used for consumption.
 Animals such as cattle, goats, pigs, sheep and poultry are the predominant animals reared in the area.

 Trading activities also form another vital occupation that combines both agricultural and non-agricultural commodities made from crafts.

 Attractions and buildings

 The Kajuru Castle is situated in Kajuru LGA.

-Miscellaneous

-The postal code of the area is 800.